syncfusion-content/asp.netwebforms-docs/aspnet/Treegrid/Columns.md

         {

-            FileInfoCollection Fileinfocollection = new FileInfoCollection();
+            FileDataCollection collection = new FileDataCollection();

-            this.TreeGridColumnTemplate.DataSource = Fileinfocollection.GetFileInfoCollections();
+            this.TreeGridColumnTemplate.DataSource = collection.GetFileDataCollections();

             this.TreeGridColumnTemplate.DataBind();